redhat-scholars/istio-tutorial/readme.md

 done
 ```

 By default, you will see load-balancing behind that URL, across the 2 pods that are currently in play.
-Nicely alternating between v1 and v2
+By default Kubernetes/OpenShift will alternative between v1 and v2
 ```
 C100 *{"P1":"Red", "P2":"Big"} && Clifford v2 2815683430-xw7qg 8*
 C100 *{"P1":"Red", "P2":"Big"} && Clifford v1 60483540-2pt4z 897*